dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 ### Execute by providing a file path

-If the MapR template file is named something other than `dapr.yaml`, then you can provide the relative or absolute file path to the command:
+If the Multi-App Run template file is named something other than `dapr.yaml`, then you can provide the relative or absolute file path to the command:

 ```cmd
 dapr run -f ./<your-preferred-file-name>.yaml